CiscoDevNet/dcnm-rest-sample/README.md

 * deleteLanSwitch.py: sample code to delete an ethernet switch from DCNM

+* deleteSanFabricByName.py: sample code to delete an existing FC fabric from DCNM

 * discoverLanSwitch.py: sample code to discover ethernet switch

 * discoverSanFabric.py: sample code to discover FC/San fabric